TapWater/TapWater-Docs/System Requirements Specification.md

 ### User Registration/Login/Log Out

-Users will register a unique account using their email address and a user-defined password, and log in and out of this account as they wish.
+Users will register a unique account using their user-defined username and password, and log in and out of this account as they wish.

 #### 4.4.1	Description and Priority